yasheymateen/holbertonschool-higher_level_programming-1/0x05-python-exceptions/README.md

-5-raise_exception.py | function that raises a type exception 6-raise_exception_msg.py | function that raises a name exception with a message 100-safe_print_integer_err.py |  function that prints an integer safely
+5-raise_exception.py | function that raises a type exception 6-raise_exception_msg.py | function that raises a name exception with a message 100-safe_print_integer_err.py |  function that prints an integer safely 101-safe_function.py | function that executes a function safely

 ## Author
 Jinji Zhang